 The analytical reasoning section of the LSAT is generally considered to be the hardest.

-Yes, you will have at least 24-26 logical reasoning questions on the LSAT.
+Yes, you will see at least one logical reasoning section on the LSAT.